What Books Are You Reading?

 I’ve enjoyed this book of A. W. Tozer‘s compiled writings so much that I’m reading it for the third time this year–only this time, my husband is reading one chapter a day with me at breakfast.
 I love all of Tozer’s writings, but these meditations on the character of God keep helping me see God greater each time I read them.
 Powerful devotional thoughts that lead me straight to God’s presence!

 Okay, there are so many more books I want to “share” with you.
-So let’s make this a two or three part blog.
-If I can, (in between reading–and writing) I’ll blog earlier than next week.
-More fiction, more non-fiction, including some “issue” books that might be helpful to you.
+So let’s make this a two-part blog.
+If I can, (in between reading–and writing) More fiction, more non-fiction, including some “issue” books that might be helpful to you.

 Now, it’s your turn.
-What have you been reading…and why do you read?
-Would you share with us in the comments below?
+What books have you been reading…and why do you read?